Hans von Seeckt: Development of the Reichswehr

 Seeckt believed that war was inevitable, and that a future Germany would either defend itself or be at the mercy of its neighbors.
 He worked to ensure the German army maintained the defiant, offensive spirit that was its tradition.
-Though clear in stating that the German Army was not looking for a conflict, he did not believe that men could be stopped from "thinking like men", and argued that one of the primary duties of a German officer was to keep his men and the population at large prepared to defend Germany, saying: "German officers, and especially members of the general staff, have never sought a fight for its own sake or been war-mongers.
+Though clear in stating that the Reichswehr was not looking for conflict, he did not believe that men could be stopped from "thinking like men", and argued that one of the primary duties of a German officer was to keep his men and the population at large prepared to defend Germany, saying:German officers, and especially members of the general staff, have never sought a fight for its own sake or been war-mongers.
 And they should not do so now.
 But they should never forget the great deeds achieved by German warriors.
 Keeping the memory of them alive in ourselves and our people is a sacred duty.
 For then neither officers nor the people will lapse into enfeebling illusions of peace, but will remain aware that in the moment of truth only personal and national stature counts.
 If fate once again calls the German people to arms, and who can doubt that day will come, then officers should not have to call on a nation of weaklings, but of strong men ready to take up familiar and trusted weapons.
 The form these weapons take is not important as long as they are wielded by hands of steel and hearts of iron.
 So let us do our utmost to ensure that on that future day there is no lack of such hearts and hands.
-Let us strive tirelessly to strengthen our own bodies and minds and those of our fellow Germans...
+Let us strive tirelessly to strengthen our own bodies and minds and those of our fellow Germans ...
 It is the duty of every member of the general staff to make the Reichswehr not only a reliable pillar of the state, but also a school for the leaders of the nation.
-Beyond the army itself, every officer will sow the seed of manly attitudes throughout the population."
+Beyond the army itself, every officer will sow the seed of manly attitudes throughout the population.

 The Treaty of Versailles limited the Army to 100,000 men, only 4,000 of whom could be officers.
-As the commander in chief of the German Army, Seeckt wanted to ensure that the best officers were retained.
+As the commander in chief of the new Reichswehr, Seeckt wanted to ensure that the best officers were retained.
 The Reichswehr was designed as a cadre force that could be expanded if need be.
 Officers and NCOs were trained to be able to command at least at the next higher unit level.
-At the beginning of World War Two suitable NCOs were commissioned, the NCOs trained by Seeckt to command much bigger units being easily seen as suitable.
+At the beginning of World War Two suitable NCOs were commissioned, as the NCOs trained by Seeckt were seen as easily suitable to command much larger units.
 Almost all of the leaders of the Wehrmacht in World War II were men that Seeckt had retained in 1919–20.